asar1/iOS-Developer-Portfolio/README.md

 ### About this app:

+Abridge has your back, from reminding you of medical terminology to identifying important details of your care.
+The app automatically finds key points like medication instructions and follow-ups for your review.
+Get definitions for medical terms, right in the context of your conversation.

+## My Role

 #### TECNOLGES:

+- Objective-C
+- Swift
-- 💿 Core Data
+- Storyboard
-- 🎨 SwiftUI
+- Xib
-- 🏦 App Storage
+ - CocoaPods
-- 📦 Swift Package Manager
+ -  Swift Package Manager
- - 🚘 Roadmap